John Wooden: Honors

 On February 3, 1984, Wooden was inducted into the Indiana State University Athletic Hall of Fame.

-In 2000, Wooden was honoured with the "Lombardi Award of Excellence" from the Vince Lombardi Cancer Foundation.
-The award was created to honour Coach Lombardi's legacy, and is awarded annually to an individual who exemplifies the spirit of the Coach.
+In 2000, Wooden was honored with the "Lombardi Award of Excellence" from the Vince Lombardi Cancer Foundation.
+The award was created to honor Coach Lombardi's legacy, and is awarded annually to an individual who exemplifies the spirit of the Coach.

 Wooden has schools and athletic facilities named after him.
 The gym at his alma mater Martinsville High School bears his name, and in 2005 a high school in the Los Angeles Unified School District was renamed to John R. Wooden High School.
-In 2003, UCLA dedicated the basketball court in Pauley Pavilion in honour of John and Nell Wooden.
+In 2003, UCLA dedicated the basketball court in Pauley Pavilion in honor of John and Nell Wooden.
 Named the "Nell & John Wooden Court", Wooden asked for the change from the original proposal of the "John & Nell Wooden Court", insisting that his wife's name should come first.
 In 2008, Indiana State also bestowed this honour on Wooden by naming their home court in the Hulman Center the "Nellie and John Wooden Court".
-The student recreation centre at UCLA is also named in his honour.
-Also in 2008, Wooden was honoured with a commemorative bronze plaque in the Los Angeles Memorial Coliseum Memorial Court of Honour because his UCLA basketball teams played six seasons in the Los Angeles Memorial Sports Arena.
-On November 8, 2008, Indiana State officially named the floor at the Hulman Centre The Nellie and John Wooden Court in honour of the legendary coach and his late wife, Nellie.
+The student recreation centre at UCLA is also named in his honor.
+Also in 2008, Wooden was honoured with a commemorative bronze plaque in the Los Angeles Memorial Coliseum Memorial Court of Honor because his UCLA basketball teams played six seasons in the Los Angeles Memorial Sports Arena.
+On November 8, 2008, Indiana State officially named the floor at the Hulman Centre The Nellie and John Wooden Court in honor of the legendary coach and his late wife, Nellie.
 The ceremony included taped comments from Coach Wooden and the participation of members of his 1946–47 and 1947–48 teams.
 The Sycamores christened the newly named floor by defeating the Albion College (MI) Britons in an exhibition game.

-On July 23, 2003, John Wooden received the Presidential Medal of Freedom, the nation's highest civilian honour.
+On July 23, 2003, John Wooden received the Presidential Medal of Freedom, the nation's highest civilian honor.
 It was presented by George W. Bush after a three-year campaign by Andre McCarter, who was on Wooden's 1975 National Championship team.
 The Ukleja Center for Ethical Leadership at California State University, Long Beach established the John Wooden Ethics in Leadership Award in 2009, with Wooden being the inaugural recipient.
-In 1986, John Wooden was honoured as an Outstanding Alumnus of the School of Liberal Arts at Purdue University – the first year the award was given.
+In 1986, John Wooden was honored as an Outstanding Alumnus of the School of Liberal Arts at Purdue University – the first year the award was given.